Brazil gears up for big oil auction amid heavy security

 Unlike previous auctions, Libra is also a production-sharing contract.
 The winner will be the group that gives Brazil the biggest cut of “profit oil” to sell on its own account.
 Profit oil is oil produced after paying initial investment costs.

-State-owned companies such as CNOOC (0883.HK) from China dominate the list of qualified bidders.
-China National Petroleum Corp CNPET.UL, India’s Oil and National Gas Corp (ONGC.NS), Colombia’s Ecopetrol SA ECO.CN, Malaysia’s state-owned Petroliam Nasional Bmd PETR.UL, or Petronas, and Japanese trading house Mitsui Co (8031.T) are other qualified bidders.
+State-owned companies such as CNOOC from China dominate the list of qualified bidders.
+China National Petroleum Corp, India’s Oil and National Gas Corp, Colombia’s Ecopetrol SA, Malaysia’s state-owned Petroliam Nasional Bmd, or Petronas, and Japanese trading house Mitsui Co are other qualified bidders.

-Portugal’s Galp Energia SGPS SA (GALP.LS) and Spain’s Repsol SA (REP.MC) also signed up, but they have already sold part of their Brazil units to China’s Sinopec (600688.SS).
+Portugal’s Galp Energia SGPS SA and Spain’s Repsol SA also signed up, but they have already sold part of their Brazil units to China’s Sinopec.
 Repsol said on Monday it will not bid in the auction.

-Additional reporting by Sabrina Lorenzi; Editing by Todd Benson and Kenneth Barry